 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-But you’ve realized that the more you take on, the more you struggle with handling stress.
+But you’ve realized that the more you take on, the more you struggle with life management.
 You’ve relied on to-do lists to stay on top of the many items that fill your calendar, but this system is not working for you.
-A to-do list won’t help you become a master of your own life — it will simply make you feel like you’re not doing enough.
+A to-do list won’t help you learn how to manage things in life – it will only make you feel like you’re not doing enough.
 You’re ultimately sabotaging yourself.
 To truly grow, you have to learn life management skills instead of just piling more tasks on your plate.